 Who said winter wasn't romantic?
 Though the other seasons like to go all out, winter can be just as fun for couples to get out there and have a jolly old time.
-Here's a list of 22 fun couples' activities during the winter.
+Here's a list of 22 fun winter date ideas for couples.

-When you're looking for romantic couple ideas, this one takes a bit more planning in order to do it.
+When you're looking for romantic cold weather date ideas, this one takes a bit more planning in order to do it.
 Pack up your skis, a warm hat and winter coat, and cruise down that country road to your favorite mountain.

 When you want to get that fresh winter air, this is the place to do it.
 Either rent a room for the night or do this as a day trip.
 So long as you remember to drink a hot chocolate in the lodge after a brisk few runs and cozy up together in your warm sweaters near the fire, then you'll have done this right.

 This sounds like one of you will be reading over the other's shoulder.
 Instead, find a book on your bookshelf that neither one of you has found time to read yet.
 Grab a copy at the library and start your mini book club.
 You can discuss how you found the tunic sweater in the story to be symbolic of the two main characters' confidence and comfort: a truly beautiful yin and yang moment in the book.
 Or you can talk about how bad the book really was.
 So terrible…that it makes you want to pick another up and do it all again.

 Your favorite TV show ended in mixed reviews and you both got pretty upset talking about it.
 It's maybe even a sore spot, which seems ridiculous, but maybe it's time to move on to another show.
 Make a list of all the shows you haven't seen yet.
 Find the one that makes you excited to hop onto the couch with some popcorn and a warm blanket.